 "Dear Laura" was to receive his present-a shabby ring, with her affectionate uncle's hair for an ornament, instead of a precious stone, and with a heartless French inscription, inside, about congenial sentiments and eternal friendship-"dear Laura" was to receive this tender tribute from my hands immediately, so that she might have plenty of time to recover from the agitation produced by the gift, before she appeared in Mr. Fairlie's presence.
 "Dear Laura" was to pay him a little visit that evening, and to be kind enough not to make a scene.
 "Dear Laura" was to pay him another little visit in her wedding dress, the next morning, and to be kind enough, again, not to make a scene.
-"Dear Laura" was to look in once more, for the third time, before going away, but without harrowing his feelings by saying when she was going away, and without tears-"in the name of pity, in the name of everything, dear Marian, that is most affectionate and most domestic and most delightfully and charmingly self-composed, without tears?"
-I was so exasperated by this miserable selfish trifling, at such a time, that I should certainly have shocked Mr. Fairlie by some of the hardest and rudest truths he has ever heard in his life. if the arrival of Mr. Arnold from Polesdean had not called me away to new duties down stairs.
+"Dear Laura" was to look in once name of pity, in the name of everything, dear Marian, that is most affectionate and most domestic and most delightfully and charmingly self-composed, without tears !"
+I was so exasperated by this miserable selfish triffing, at such a time, that I should certainly have shocked Mr. Fairlie by some of the hardest and rudest truths he has ever heard in his life, if the arrival of Mr. Arnold from Polesdean had not called me away to new duties down stairs.

 The rest of the day is indescribable.
 I believe no one in the house really knew how it passed.
 The confusion of small events, all huddled together one on the other, bewildered every one.
 There were dresses sent home, that had been forgotten; there were trunks to be packed and unpacked and packed again; there were presents from friends far and near, friends high and low.
 We were all needlessly hurried; all nervously expectant of the morrow.
 Sir Percival, especially, was too restless, now, to remain five minutes together in the same place.
 That short, sharp cough of his troubled him more than ever.
 He was in and out of the house all day long; and he seemed to grow so inquisitive, on a sudden, that he questioned the very strangers who came on small errands to the house.
-Add to all this, the one perpetual thought, in Laura's mind and mine, that we were to part the next day, and the haunting dread, unexpressed by either of us, and yet ever present to both, that this deplorable marriage might prove to be the one fatal error of her life and the one hopeless sorrow of mine.
+Add to all this, the one perpetual thought, in Laura's mind and mine, that we were to part the next day, and the haunting dread, un-expressed by either of us, and yet ever present to both, that this deplorable marriage might prove to be the one fatal error of her life and the one hopeless sorrow of mine.
 For the first time in all the years of our close and happy intercourse we almost avoided looking each other in the face; and we refrained, by common consent, from speaking together in private, through the whole evening.
 I can dwell on it no longer.
 Whatever future sorrows may be in store for me, I shall always look back on this twenty-second of December as the most comfortless and most miserable day of my life.